This is a topic near and dear to my heart. I live with it and spent many winters absolutely miserable.

 Exercise.

 Get outdoors and get sunlight to your eyes for at least 15 minutes daily.
 You can go out snowshoeing or skiing and get both exercise and sunlight.
+I walk my dogs twice daily to get exercise and natural light at the same time!

 Phototherapy.